biomejs/biome/website/src/content/blog/roadmap-2024.md

 Biome has a growing ecosystem, with an official VSCode extension, an official IntelliJ extension, and a Discord bot.
 We want to grow the features provided by these tools and welcome any user who wants to help us.

-Our community is slowly growing, and we want to reward any person who sticks around a contributions to Biome.
+Our community is slowly growing, and we want to reward any person who sticks around and contributes to Biome.
 At Biome, **we value any type of contribution**, so you don't need to be proficient in Rust in order to help us.
 Even participating to discussions and help us to shape our features, or helping other people are considered *contributions*.
-If you think you contributed to our ecosystem, we encourage you to [candidate yourself as a maintainer of the project](https://github.com/biomejs/biome/blob/main/GOVERNANCE.md#maintainer-nomination).
+If you'd like to continue contributing to our ecosystem, we also encourage you to [nominate yourself as a maintainer of the project](https://github.com/biomejs/biome/blob/main/GOVERNANCE.md#maintainer-nomination).

 Recently Biome started its own [YouTube Channel](https://www.youtube.com/channel/UC6ssscaFgCSlbv1Pb6krGVw).
 We will use this channel to share learning content with the community.